Skip to content

 Frequently Asked Questions

-DuroStar earns a Tier C reliability rating with a score of 58 out of 100, while A-iPower falls into Tier D with 42 out of 100.
-This indicates DuroStar generators are generally more dependable over time.
+Based on the available data, DuroStar holds a Tier C reliability rating (58 out of 100), while A-iPower is rated Tier D (42 out of 100).
+This suggests DuroStar generators are generally more dependable over time.

 Why does A-iPower have so many more models than DuroStar?

 A-iPower publishes 31 generator models compared to DuroStar's 7.
-This larger catalog provides more variety in wattage and configuration, though the broader lineup does not result in higher average scores across the brand.
+This larger catalog provides more choices across different wattage ranges and fuel types, but it does not necessarily mean higher quality.
+DuroStar's smaller, more focused lineup scores higher on average across all categories.

 Which brand offers better value for the money?